mila-iqia/mila-docs/docs/Userguide.rst

 Users Guide
 ***********

-or IDT's list of opinionated howtos.
+...or *IDT's list of opinionated howtos*

 This section seeks to provide users of the Mila infrastructure with practical knowledge, tips and tricks and example commands.